appliedblockchain/ab-website/README.md

 ```
 > Use the YYYY-MM-DD format for the date, it will automatically be displayed in the right format on the website
 * Add the corresponding image in `resources/images/events`
-    * If doesn't work: check file extension (needs to be jpeg)
+    * If doesn't work: check file extension (needs to be `.jpg`)
-    * File cannot be over 1000 px wide and 100 KB
+    * File cannot be over 800 px wide and 100 KB
     * If you don't have an image, leave the `image:` tag empty, a default image is set.